 The Father watched on as the night unfolded into day and Jesus emerged from incarceration whipped, beaten and wearing a crown of thorns on his head.
 The Father must have been tormented at this sight, yet He knew it had to proceed for the agreed plan to be accomplished.
 He knew He had to be strong and by his just watching the event unfolding would have put him, as it would any father, through untold agony.

 The sounds of the nails being driven into the hands and feet of Jesus would have echoed through the heavens.
 The Father would have winced at the sounds and yet had to watch in pained silence.

 As noon approached and Jesus was hanging in agony on the cross, the Father could not watch any more.
 He put his head in his hands, sighed and closed his eyes in deep contemplation.
 At that moment, darkness descended on the earth.
 The Father remained in this meditative state and it stayed dark for three hours until Jesus cried out, “Father, I give you my life”.
 And this time the Father could not deny his son any longer.

 The Father rose in anger and tore the sacred curtain of the Temple in two.
 It is done he was heard saying to himself.
 It is accomplished.
 He then bowed his head and cried.

-To ensure Jesus had died a soldier thrust his spear into the side of Jesus.
+To ensure Jesus had died a soldier thrust his spear into the side of our saviour.
 It is said blood and water came out (John 19:34).
 It is my belief, the blood was all that Jesus had left to shed for us, but the water came from the tears of his Father.